raelovejoy/raelog/_posts/2007-11-13-website-security-and-privacy.md

 ---
 layout: post
 title: "Website security and privacy"
-summary: ...And ways to protect your online accounts
+summary: ...and ways to protect your online accounts
 ---

 ## Stupid website security policies and ways to protect your passwords/online accounts